 Yes.

-Illinois law regarding child support, maintenance (alimony), and property division states that awards are made “without regard to marital misconduct.”
-So dating or having an affair does not have legal consequences on the financial outcome of the case.
+Illinois law regarding child support, maintenance (alimony), and property division does not consider “marital misconduct.”
+So, dating or having an affair doesn’t have legal consequences on the financial outcome of your case.

 Why is your advice different than what the law provides?

-About 95% of divorce cases are settled by agreement of the parties.
+Divorcing couples ultimately resolve over 95% by agreement.
 These cases do not go to trial before a judge.
-Instead the parties usually come to a settlement agreement (called a marital settlement agreement or MSA) that results in what in turn is called a “prove-up.”
-Yet when a spouse suspects or knows of infidelity, the “innocent” spouse might wants to get even.
+Instead, the parties come to a settlement agreement (called a marital settlement agreement or MSA) that results in a “prove-up.”
+Yet when a spouse suspects or knows of infidelity, the “innocent” spouse might want to get even.
 Negotiations become difficult.
 Where the parties might have agreed on a parenting plan, a battle over parenting time might ensue.
-The attorney’s fees for the overall divorce might double or triple (or worse).
+The attorney’s fees for the overall divorce often doubles or triples (or worse).

 But would it matter if he is spending money on his girlfriend?